PART 22 - STATEMENTS OF TRUTH

 (3) Any party may apply for an order under paragraph (2).

-22.3 If the maker of a witness statement fails to verify the witness statement by a statement of truth the court may direct that it shall not be admissible as evidence.
+22.3 If the maker of a witness statement fails to verify it by a statement of truth the court may direct that it shall not be admissible as evidence.

-(1) The court may order a person who has failed to verify a document in accordance with rule 22.1 to verify the document.
+(1) The court may order a person who has failed to do so in accordance with rule 22.1 to verify the document.

 (2) Any party may apply for an order under paragraph (1).